makkus/freckles/README.rst

 Currently, *freckles* consists of two main applications:

 `freckelize <https://docs.freckles.io/en/latest/freckelize_command.html>`_
-   A tool to facilitate `data-centric environment management <https://freckles.io/blog/data-centric-environment-management>`_, which means: it'll look at a (project) folder, process it's structure and metadata, then it'll setup a hospitable environment for that project on the host system, according to a set of pre-written recipes (which ideally follow best practices for the type of project in question).
+   A tool to facilitate `data-centric environment management <https://freckles.io/blog/data-centric-environment-management>`_, which means: it'll look at a (project) folder, process it's structure and metadata, then setup a hospitable environment for that project on the host system according to a set of pre-written recipes (which ideally follow best practices for the type of project in question).
 Imagine *Maven*, *Gradle*, *Rake*, etc., but much more generic.
 Using any of those build systems internally if necessary.

 `frecklecute <https://docs.freckles.io/en/latest/frecklecute_command.html>`_
    An interpreter for `declarative, idempotent command-line scripts <https://freckles.io/blog/writing-declarative-commandline-scripts>`_, using `any of the existing Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_ and `roles on Ansible galaxy <https://galaxy.ansible.com>`_ as building-blocks.